 Credit cards are accepted everywhere.
 You’ll find ATM machines, too.

 The ship has a large cyber café, rather costly I thought.
 All the hotels in which we stayed had high-speed Internet connections.
-You’ll find storefront cyber cafés in town, even places to download your digital photo memory cards to CD.
+You’ll find storefront cyber cafés in town, even places to download your digital photo memory cards to a CD.

 All hotels provide laundry and dry cleaning services and some have laundry facilities for guest use.
 Irons and ironing boards are provided throughout the tour.